AndreRudolph/impulsephp-doc/docs/server/events.md

 However, this article explains events more in depth and will also cover the topic of page global event listener.

 <h4><a id="controllers">Controllers</a></h4>
 There are basically three different options to register a controller as event listener.
+In practice you might use a combination of all of them since each of them has pros / cons and limitations.

 <h6>Attributes approach</h6>
 A very simple but yet limited approach is by using attributes.